idleberg/ruby-sublime-tinker-tools/README.md

 ### scissors.rb

-Use `/scissors.rb -i input_file [options]` to cut file into single `sublime-snippet` files.
+Use `scissors.rb -i input_file [options]` to cut completion file into single snippet files.
 You can define several filters in the header of the script:

 * `trigger_filter` define rules to replace strings in `trigger` before using its name to create a file
 * `contents_filter` define rules to replace strings in `completion` before writing it to a snippet

 ### glue.rb

-Use `/glue.rb -i input_file -o output_file` to merge several snippets into a single `sublime-completions` file.
+Use `glue.rb -i input_file -o output_file` to merge several snippets into a single completions file.
 You can set the following configuration option in the header of the script.

 ## License